-- Nationally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC). - Licensed by Bureau for Private Postsecondary and Education (BPPE) to provide educational services in the State of California (Los Angeles and Ontario Campus). - Licensed by Arizona State Board for Private Postsecondary Education (Phoenix Campus). - The Magnetic Resonance Imaging (AAS) program is programmatically accredited by the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT). - Approved by the California Board of Nursing (Los Angeles Campus) - Approved by California Board of Vocational Nursing and Psychiatric Nursing (Los Angeles and Ontario Campus). - Approved by the Arizona Board of Nursing (Phoenix Campus). - Approved by the U.S. Department of Education to administer Title IV Federal Financial Aid to those students who qualify. - Approved for the training of Veterans and eligible persons under the provisions of Title 38.
+- Nationally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC). - Licensed by Bureau for Private Postsecondary and Education (BPPE) to provide educational services in the State of California (Los Angeles, Ontario and San Marcos Campus). - Licensed by Arizona State Board for Private Postsecondary Education (Phoenix Campus). - The Magnetic Resonance Imaging (AAS) program is programmatically accredited by the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT).

+- Approved by the California Board of Nursing (Los Angeles Campus) - Approved by California Board of Vocational Nursing and Psychiatric Nursing (Los Angeles and Ontario Campus). - Approved by the Arizona Board of Nursing (Phoenix Campus). - Approved by the U.S. Department of Education to administer Title IV Federal Financial Aid to those students who qualify. - Approved for the training of Veterans and eligible persons under the provisions of Title 38.
 The Los Angeles and Ontario Campus are approved by the California State Approving Agency for Veterans Education (CSAAVE) to enroll veterans and other eligible students.
-The Phoenix Campus is approved by the Arizona State Approving Agency. - Approved for the training of active-duty service members through the Department of Defense's (DoD) Military Tuition Assistance Program (TA). - Authorized under Federal law to enroll non-immigrant alien students through the United States Department of Homeland Security, SEVP Student and Exchange Visitor Program. - Following the completion of our imaging programs, qualified students will be prepared and eligible to take their respective registry and/or board examinations from the American Registry of Diagnostic Medical Sonographers (ARDMS), the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT), the Board of Vocational Nursing and Psychiatric Technicians or the Arizona Board of Nursing.
+The Phoenix Campus is approved by the Arizona State Approving Agency. - Authorized under Federal law to enroll non-immigrant alien students through the United States Department of Homeland Security, SEVP Student and Exchange Visitor Program. - Following the completion of our imaging programs, qualified students will be prepared and eligible to take their respective registry and/or board examinations from the American Registry of Diagnostic Medical Sonographers (ARDMS), the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT), the Board of Vocational Nursing and Psychiatric Technicians or the Arizona Board of Nursing.